SelahattinAksoy/2020StajCodes/README.md

 #Scripts folder including Scripts that is used to cluster clean data for visualization

-#Django part is web section
+#MedicineCluster folder is Django part for visualization.